LIT-Protocol/CeramicIntegrationExample/README.md

 Normally, just run `yarn parcel index.html`

-But if one needs to build: `npx webpack --hot`

 ## [Ceramic Web Playground](https://ceramicstudio.github.io/web-playground/)

 Test the full stack of [Ceramic Network](https://ceramic.network/) components in a web browser.
 This project is based off of the above ceramic playground.